Monsters in the Closet (Mayday Parade album): Release

-On July 29, 2013 Monsters in the Closet was announced for release, and the cover art was revealed.
+Monsters in the Closet was announced on July 29, 2013 for release, and the cover art was revealed.
 On August 23, the track listing was revealed.
 "Ghosts" was released as a single on August 27.
 "Girls" was released as a single on September 17.
 On September 18, a lyric video was released for "Girls".
 An album preview was posted via Buzznet on October 1.
 On October 7, Monsters in the Closet was made available for streaming via Billboard, and was released through Fearless, a day later.
 The album was released on vinyl the same day.
-On October 14, a lyric video was released for "12 Through 15".
+On October 14, a music video also made into lyric video format was released for "12 Through 15" - Produced and Directed by Bobby Czzowitz.
 In October and November, the band headlined the Glamour Kills tour with support from Man Overboard, Cartel, and Stages & Stereos.

 On November 14, a music video was released for "Ghosts" via Entertainment Tonight.
 The video was directed by Brant Kantor.
 The video takes place in a haunted bed and breakfast.
 Zach Seemayer of Entertainment Tonight noted that the video includes "elements of horror, fantasy and melodrama, and turning them on their head in a funny, rollicking pop-punk video".
 He also mentioned that the video had "great production value and innovative concepts."
 In January and February, the band went on a tour of the UK and Europe, titled Monsters Overseas.
 They were supported by Man Overboard, Divided by Friday and Decade.
 This was followed by a tour of South Asia in March.
 On April 28, a music video was released for "Hold Onto Me".
 The video was directed by Dan Centrone.

 In late April and May, the band went on the So Devastating, It's Unnatural tour with support from We Are the in Crowd, Transit and Divided by Friday.
 On May 26, "Worth a Thousand Words" was made available for streaming through PureVolume, "Stuck in Remission" was made available for streaming through PropertyofZack, and "Hear the Sound" was made available for streaming through AbsolutePunk.
 A deluxe edition of the album was released on May 27 featuring the aforementioned three tracks.
 Lenzo explained that since the group were "so happy" with the reception for the album, they "decided to [...] [include] a few songs that didn't make it on the [original] release so that you could hear everything we were working on, and see other directions the album could have gone."
 The band went on the 2014 edition of Warped Tour.
 In October and November, the band went on the Honeymoon Tour with support from Tonight Alive, Major League and PVRIS.